A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: Medical Dialogue Corpus: IMCS-21

 Specifically, we collect multi-level annotations for each medical consultation record, including token level, utterance level, and dialogue level.
 At token level, the annotator is asked to find medical named entities; at utterance level, the intention of each utterance is annotated; at dialogue level, the symptom features are collected, and the medical report is manually written.

-\paragraph{Medical Named Entity} ~ {We define 5 main categories of entities for annotation after discussing with domain experts, i.e., \textit{symptom (SX)} , \textit{drug name (DN)}, \textit{drug category (DC)}, \textit{examination (EX)} and \textit{operation (OP)}.
+\paragraph{Medical Named Entity} ~ {We define 5 main categories of entities for annotation after discussing with domain experts, i.e., \emph{symptom (SX)} , \emph{drug name (DN)}, \emph{drug category (DC)}, \emph{examination (EX)} and \emph{operation (OP)}.
 These categories of entities we believe are important for understanding the doctor-patient dialogue.
-Among them, \textit{drug name} represents a specific drug name while \textit{drug category} represents a class of drugs with a certain efficacy.
+Among them, \emph{drug name} represents a specific drug name while \emph{drug category} represents a class of drugs with a certain efficacy.
 For example, ``aspirin" belongs to \emph{DN} while ``anti-inflammatory drug" belongs to \emph{DC}.
-Besides, \emph{OP} represents related medical operations, such as ``infusion", ``atomization", etc. To facilitate understanding, several examples of each categories of entity are listed in Table \ref{tab:entity_example}.
+Besides, \emph{OP} represents related medical operations, such as ``infusion", ``atomization", etc.

 Inside–outside–beginning (BIO) \citep{ramshaw1999text} tagging scheme is employed, where ``B'' and ``I'' determine the boundary of an entity.
 For each Chinese character, ``B'' stands for the beginning of the entity, ``I'' means inside, and ``O'' means other.
 This results in 11 possible tags for tokens.
 We assign an initial label to each token using a rule-based algorithm \citep{aho1975efficient} to prompt the annotation process.}